 Other commonly seen benign cysts are haemorrhagic cysts, endometriomas and dermoid cysts.

 Haemorrhagic ovarian cysts

-Bleeding could occur within the confines of any simple or complex ovarian cyst.
-The ensuing haemorrhagic cyst could show the following patterns on transvaginal scan examination:
+Bleeding may occur within the confines of any simple or complex ovarian cyst.
+The ensuing haemorrhagic cyst may show the following patterns on transvaginal scan examination:

 A reticular pattern formed by fibrin deposits is the most common appearance of haemorrhagic cysts.
-It could simulate the presence of septa but as they are made of fibrin they would show no vascular markings on colour Doppler mapping.
-This pattern could be mistaken for mucinous cystadenomas
+It may simulate the presence of septa, but as they are made of fibrin they may show no vascular markings on colour Doppler mapping.
+This pattern could be mistaken for mucinous cyst-adenomas.